ryanpfalz/azure-devops-capacity-analytics/README.md

 ## Running this sample

+This sample assumes you are running the code locally.

+1. Create a [Personal Access Token](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) in Azure DevOps with the `Work Items (read)` and `Work Items (read and write)` scopes.
+2. Set an environment variable named `AZDO_PAT` with the value of your Personal Access Token.
+3. `cd` into the `app` directory.
+4. In the `main` function of `app.py`, modify the `generate_snapshot` function call(s) to pass in your Organization, Project, Team, and Sprint.
+5. Run `pip install -r requirements.txt` to install the required Python packages.
+6. Run `python app.py` to generate a CSV file containing capacity data for the specified Organization, Project, Team, and Sprint.
+7. Import the CSV file into Power BI and visualize the data.
+You may open the data in the provided Power BI template (`pbi/capacity-template.pbix`) to see an example of how to visualize the data.

 #### Modifying `app.py` to modify for your use case

-- In the `generate_snapshot` function...
+- In the `generate_snapshot` function, there is a block of code that identifies tasks as being work items with a parent from which to pull assigned hours.
+You can modify this block of code to fit your specific use case/depending on the type of DevOps process you are using.
+- The `main` function shows an example of how to call the `generate_snapshot` function for multiple parameter sets.
+Assuming that the code to pull the data is automated, you may opt to further parameterize the script to to allow for more flexibility how the parameters are passed in (e.g., from a querystring).
+- Additional code to connect to a database and store the data is not included in this codebase - outputs are simply written to a CSV.
+Code to connect to a database can be added as part of an enterprise solution.

 #### Authentication to Azure DevOps

 - One of the parameters to `generate_snapshot` function is a personal access token (PAT), which is used to authenticate with the REST API.
 The PAT must have the `Work Items (read)` and `Work Items (read and write)` scopes enabled.
-- This codebase reads the PAT from an environment variable named `PAT`.
-Depending on your runtime environment, there may be more secure ways to store the PAT, such as using [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview).
+- This codebase reads the PAT from an environment variable named `AZDO_PAT`.
+Depending on your runtime environment, there could be more ideal ways to store the PAT, such as using [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview).
 - Your PAT will work within Organization.
-If you have
+If you have multiple organizations, you will need to generate a PAT for each one.

 ## Conceptual Enterprise Architecture & Workflow